AasaChristian/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 This is function will run n number of times.

 ## Exercise II
-the building floor s would be an orderred list
+The building floors would be a sorted list starting from 1(the first floor) to the top floor.
-I would find the mid point and drop a egg off make a if else statment if the egg breaks: throw away top half a run function on lower half if the egg doesn't break: run function on upper half The base would stop the reccursive loop when n len is 1

-O(log n)
-The function halves n on every loop.
+The plan is to divide the floors in half, and drop the egg from the middle floor if the egg breaks, that would mean the egg will break in all the floors above it, so I throw out all the floors above if the egg doesn't break I can assume that the egg wouldn't break on any floor below it, so I throw out all the floors below

+If this process is iterated with the remanding list, eventually you will be left with one floor